 I'm a compulsive photographer based in the San Francisco Bay Area.

-Although trained in the traditional dark room in the late 80s, I didn't start photographing seriously until after I was forced to retire from my career as an electronic dance music DJ and producer due to ear damage.
+Although trained in the traditional dark room in the late 80s, I didn't start photographing seriously until 2012.

 When not taking pictures, I spend my time assisting students as a community college counselor.

 Street photography is where I've ended up, but it's not where I started.

 Up-close macro photography of insects and flora is how I first realized that that there is so much interesting stuff happening all the time, right under our noses.
 It also taught me how to approach a scene with open stealth, compassion, and respect.

 Landscape photography allowed me to refine my sense of composition and light.
 It required for me to become a student of, and subservient to the uncontrollable and ever-changing environment in order to have just a chance at capturing a scene where all of the elements have fallen into place.